AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/input-output.md

 | Marketing.campaigngroup | Touchpoint |
 | Commerce | Conversion |

 Typically, attribution is run on conversion columns such as order, purchases, and checkouts under "commerce".
-The columns for "channel" and "marketing" are highly recommended, you need to define touchpoints for Attribution AI to produce good insights.
+The columns for "channel" and "marketing" are used to define touchpoints for Attribution AI.
 For example, `channel._type = 'https://ns.adobe.com/xdm/channel-types/email'`.
+For optimal results and insights, it is highly recommended you include as many conversion and touchpoint columns as possible.
 Additionally, you are not limited to just the above columns.
 You can include any other recommended or custom columns as a conversion or touchpoint definition.

 >[!TIP]
 >